 The Claims Division provides collection services for City departments for money due to the City for damages to property, returned checks and other delinquent accounts.
 Claims also provides account balance and payoff information to customers for civil judgments and judgment liens owed to the City of Austin.

 The Digital Empowerment Community of Austin (DECA) is a network of non-profits, educational institutions, and other stakeholders working to improve our community's ability to participate in digital society.

 The Financial Advocacy Resources (FAR) team is charged with monitoring and enforcing the City of Austin Credit Access Business (CAB) Ordinance.
 Credit access businesses include lenders more commonly known as payday lenders and auto title lenders.
 The ordinance places restrictions on extensions of consumer credit by credit access businesses in addition to other restrictions to reduce predatory lending practices within city limits.

 The Grant for Technology Opportunities Program (GTOPs) is a grant administered by the Digital Inclusion Program directed at improving the community's ability to fully participate in the digital society.
-GTOPs offers individual grants of $10,000 to $25,000.
+GTOPs offers four discreet award pathways for organizations to apply for funding or devices.